National Rugby League (NRL) Preview & Betting Guide

 So you get eight games each week, which means sixteen of the seventeen teams will be in action, with one team getting a bye week.

-In terms of the scoring system, it's a fairly simple two points for a win and one point for a draw.
+In terms of the scoring system, it's a fairly simple two points for a win, one point for a draw and also two points for a bye.

 The top 8 teams at the end of the regular season advance to the 'Finals Series', where they compete to make it to the Grand Final.